 The topic and legal experts involved in this unit change with each iteration.

 Note that depending on your course, WIL may be a compulsory requirement or an elective opportunity for you to undertake.
 Students who commenced their Bachelor of Law from 2019 must complete 1 credit point of WIL/practical/experiential unit from the above list.
 It is incumbent upon you to develop your course plan to meet all requirements.
-If you have any questions about your course requirements, please reach out to your Student Advisor.
-You can contact them on email@example.com or (03) 9244 6555.
+If you have any questions about your course requirements, please contact Student Central if you are unsure.

 If you are enrolled in an older version of the Bachelor of Laws (M312.1), you are required complete professional experience to complete your course requirements.
 Professional experience requirements for Bachelor of Laws (M312.1).